Gabriel-dLN/2008-quantitative-study/README.md

 In the example below, a Time Dependant Cox Proportional Hazard Model is fitted on the data with the following covariates:
 - debt_assets: Total Debt as a fraction of Total Assets.
 - inv_turn: Inventory Turnover: COGS (Cost Of Goods Sold) as a fraction of the average Inventories based on the most recent two periods.
-- dUNRATE: **Variation of** the unemployment rate. it represents the number of unemployed as a percentage of the labor force.<!--  Labor force data are restricted to people 16 years of age and older, who currently reside in 1 of the 50 states or the District of Columbia, who do not reside in institutions (e.g., penal and mental facilities, homes for the aged), and who are not on active duty in the Armed Forces.  -->
+- dUNRATE: **Variation of** the unemployment rate: it represents the number of unemployed as a percentage of the labor force.<!--  Labor force data are restricted to people 16 years of age and older, who currently reside in 1 of the 50 states or the District of Columbia, who do not reside in institutions (e.g., penal and mental facilities, homes for the aged), and who are not on active duty in the Armed Forces.  -->

 <!-- - rect_turn: Receivables Turnover: Sales as a fraction of the average of Accounts Receivables based on the most recent two periods -->
 <!-- - ddebt_assets: **Variation of** Total Debt/Total Assets: Variation of the Total Debt as a fraction of Total Assets -->